adijith/react-to-angular-transpiler/docs/ARCHITECTURE.md

 The parser module is responsible for parsing React/JSX code into an Abstract Syntax Tree (AST).

 - **ParserInterface**: Abstract interface defining the contract for parsers
-- **BabelParser**: Full-featured parser using Babel for accurate parsing
+- **JsxParser**: Full-featured parser using esprima for accurate parsing

 ### 2. Transformer Module (`src/transformer/`)